Tomato Sauce Recipe

 There are some basic tomato sauce recipes that are a must have in any Italian kitchen.

 - Tomato Paste.
-A thick paste made strictly of tomato.
+A thick paste made strictly of tomato and a little salt.
 I like to make mine fresh and freeze them in an ice cube tray for future use.

 - The Pomodoro Sauce.
 Pomodoro means tomato in Italian and that is the sole ingredient, other than salt and maybe a little olive oil, in this thick sauce.
 It's known for it's consistency, not it's spices.
 The pomodoro sauce is meant to be thick and rich with a BIG tomato flavor.